 Margaret Grey, DrPH, RN, FAAN

 Margaret Grey, DrPH, RN, FAAN, was the ninth Dean of the Yale School of Nursing and is the School’s Annie W. Goodrich Professor of Nursing.
 She also holds an appointment as Professor of Pediatrics and serves as a Deputy Director of the Yale Center for Clinical Investigation.
-Previously she held progressive academic and administrative appointments at the University of Pennsylvania and Columbia University.
-She holds a bachelor’s degree from the University of Pittsburgh, an MSN in pediatric nursing from Yale University, and a Doctorate in Public Health and social psychology from Columbia University.
+She also directs the School’s NIH-funded pre- and postdoctoral training program in self-management of chronic conditions.
+Previously she held progressive academic and administrative appointments at the University of Pennsylvania, Columbia University, and Yale.
+She holds a bachelor’s degree in nursing from the University of Pittsburgh, an MSN in pediatric nursing from Yale University, and a Doctorate in Public Health and social psychology from Columbia University.

 Research Interests/Clinical Practice

 A pediatric nurse practitioner, Dr. Grey’s research has focused on improving self-management in youth with diabetes and the study of psycho-educational interventions that improve both metabolic control of diabetes and quality of life in young people and their parents.
 Preventing type 2 diabetes in high-risk youth and lifestyle management of youth with type 2 diabetes are also an interest.
-She has been principal investigator for grants totaling over $40 million, including current projects on sleep in adolescents with diabetes and research training programs on the behavioral aspects of type 1 diabetes and self-management of people with complex chronic conditions.
+She has been principal investigator for grants totaling over $40 million, including current projects on sleep in adolescents with diabetes and a research training program on self-management of people with chronic conditions.

 Rechenberg, K., Whittemore, R., Holland, M., & Grey, M. (2017).
 General and diabetes-specific stress in adolescents with type 1 diabetes.
 Diabetes Research and Clinical Practice, 130, DOI.
 10.1016/j.diabres.2917.05.003.